 Lucky Sekhon, MD

-Dr. Lucky Sekhon is a reproductive endocrinologist and infertility specialist and board certified obstetrician and gynecologist who cares for patients at RMA of New York’s Manhattan and Downtown (SoHo) Offices.
+Dr. Lucky Sekhon is a reproductive endocrinologist and infertility specialist and board certified obstetrician and gynecologist who cares for patients at RMA of New York.
+She sees patients at the Midtown East and Downtown/SoHo offices.
 She specializes in diagnosing and treating reproductive issues and has particular expertise in fertility preservation (egg freezing), LGBTQ family building, and in vitro fertilization with preimplantation genetic testing of embryos.
 She also uses minimally invasive techniques such as laparoscopy and hysteroscopy to treat a variety of surgical conditions including endometriosis and uterine factor infertility.

-Dr. Sekhon has dozens of scientific abstracts and numerous articles in peer-reviewed journals regarding the personalized medicine, genetics, and embryonic gene expression networks.
+Dr. Sekhon has dozens of scientific abstracts and numerous articles in peer-reviewed journals regarding clinical aspects of reproductive medicine and embryonic gene expression networks.
 Dr. Sekhon is an assistant clinical professor at the Icahn School of Medicine at Mount Sinai, a fellow in the American College of Obstetrics and Gynecology and an active member of the American Society for Reproductive Medicine.

 To learn more about Dr. Sekhon: